This is the multi-page printable view of this section. Click here to print.

 block-aggregator by eBay

-Block Aggregator is a data loader that subscribes to Kafka topics, aggregates the Kafka messages into blocks that follow the Clickhouse’s table schemas, and then inserts the blocks into ClickHouse.
+Block Aggregator is a data loader that subscribes to Kafka topics, aggregates the Kafka messages into blocks that follow the ClickHouse’s table schemas, and then inserts the blocks into ClickHouse.
 Block Aggregator provides exactly-once delivery guarantee to load data from Kafka to ClickHouse.
 Block Aggregator utilizes Kafka’s metadata to keep track of blocks that are intended to send to ClickHouse, and later uses this metadata information to deterministically re-produce ClickHouse blocks for re-tries in case of failures.
 The identical blocks are guaranteed to be deduplicated by ClickHouse.

 eBay/block-aggregator

-4 - Kafka main parsing loop
+6 - Kafka main parsing loop

 Kafka main parsing loop

-One of the threads from scheduled_pool (pre 20.9) / background_message_broker_schedule_pool (after 20.9) do that in infinite loop:
+One of the threads from scheduled_pool (pre ClickHouse® 20.9) / background_message_broker_schedule_pool (after 20.9) do that in infinite loop:

 1. Batch poll (time limit: kafka_poll_timeout_ms 500ms, messages limit: kafka_poll_max_batch_size 65536)